 While certainly not applicable to all Moms, I think many of us in deeply technical fields share a common experience of trying to explain to our Mom what someone pays us to do.
 As a mother’s love is unconditional, I’m sure no matter what we tell them; there will be a streak of pride.
 But as scientists and engineers, we are obsessed with precision and accuracy and love recognition.
-So when Mom poses an inescapable question, like “so what exactly is Cloud Computing?”, we are left with no choice but to tap into the right side of our left-skewed brains—and get creative.
+So when faced with an inescapable question, like “so what exactly is Cloud Computing?”, we are left with no choice but to tap into the right side of our left-skewed brains—and get creative.

-Reaching Mom Tactic: Analogies
+Communication Tactic: Analogies

 “Sweater, n.: garment worn by child when its mother is feeling chilly.” – Ambrose Bierce

 The whole point of an analogy is to explain something new by comparing it to something known.
 The trouble with analogies is they are inherently imperfect and can lead to incorrectly assuming properties of the known also apply to the new.
-Additionally, the known may be so comfortable to the audience (your Mom) that it superimposes itself on what you do.
+Additionally, the known may be so comfortable to the audience that it superimposes itself on what you do.

 Cutting Computing Architectures Down to Size